| Instrumentation Needs Drive Turbopump DevelopmentRapidly increasing demand for chemical-analysis

 molecules.
 Any attempt to pump the chamber to below the material's

+vapor pressure is therefore doomed to failure.
 Even if the material's vapor pressure is lower than the base pressure

 needed for the MS to operate properly, some molecules do evaporate.